marc2332/bliss/doc/docs/config_wagomotor.md

 There is no need to specify `velocity`, `acceleration` as this does not make sense (changes of output are always made at the maximum speed).

-In the current implementation it is not possible to specify `steps_per_unit`.